KTM Duke 390 Review

 Some riders also complain about the alloy wheels being fragile if you are going off road or traveling on heavily potholed streets.
 This may be the case, but the alloy wheels are designed specifically for racing in order to be light weight.
 If you ride on decent roads and avoid taking your bike in the dirt (which it’s not design for), then you will be more than fine.
 These wheels make it a great bike to take to the track.

-Is the duke for you?
+Is the KTM Duke 390 for You?

 That really depends on what type of rider you are.
 If you are a new rider and you want a bike that is safe, reliable, inexpensive, and stylish, I think the Duke 390 could fit that bill.
 It works especially well if you know you have a bit of a wild side and you are nervous about getting bored with a smaller bike.
 You won’t get bored with the duke!